Guide to information available through our publication scheme

 - tell the public how to access the information and what it might cost.

 The Auditor General, Accounts Commission and Audit Scotland have adopted the Model Publication Scheme 2011 produced by the Scottish Information Commissioner.
-He has approved this scheme until 31 May 2015.
+This scheme has been approved until 31 May 2015.
 The scheme and the information available through it form part of this document.

 The purpose of this guide to information is to: